topfreegames/arkadiko/README.md

 ### Features

-Arkadiko receives MQTT messages on the route `/sendmqtt` and expects the body to be a JSON payload with two parameters, `topic`, a string, and `payload`, which should be a JSON parameter.
+Arkadiko receives MQTT messages on the route `/sendmqtt/:topic` and expects the body to be a JSON payload.
+This payload is the message that will be sent to the MQTT server.

+There is a small gotcha to sending hierarchical topics, the slashes must be escaped in the URL, so the called URL should be something like `/sendmqtt/top%2Flevel`.

 #### Example

-`echo '{"topic": "test2", "payload": {"message": "hello", "number": 1} }' | curl -d @- localhost:8890/sendmqtt`
+`echo '{"message": "hello", "number": 1}' | curl -d @- localhost:8890/sendmqtt/topic`

-Sends the MQTT message `{"message":"hello","number":1}` to the topic `test2`
+Sends the MQTT message `{"message":"hello","number":1}` to the topic `topic`

 ### Testing